jimsingh/llm_e2e/README.md

 To show what we can learn by diving deep into the stack, I pre-train a custom GPT-2 model, visualize its attention weights to interpret its behavior, and show how it can be aligned for a specific task.

 update 1: During model evaluation, I discovered an interesting challenge: the original Toronto Open Book Corpus has been lost and is now only available in lowercase with punctuation removed.
-Could I train a model to restore the original text?
+I decided to fine-tune a model to [restore capitalization and punctuation](corpus-restoration.md).

 update 2: As mentioned in my [Evaluation Analysis](#out-of-sample-evaluation), the preprocessing of the BERT corpus makes it difficult for an LLM trained with this dataset to generalize to other corpora.
-To understand how a dataset with full punctuation impacts model performance, I'm retraining using Fineweb-Edu.
-It will likely take _more_ steps to achieve the same loss, so it will be difficult to have a direct comparison.
+To understand how a dataset with full punctuation impacts model performance, I [retrained](#training-using-fineweb-edu) after switching to [Fineweb-Edu](https://huggingface.co/datasets/HuggingFaceFW/fineweb-edu), expanded the model size, improved training efficiency, and evaluated this model on unseen data.
+I also tested the models world knowledge and in-context learning ability.

 I structured my work into 5 main parts.